mv-2112/canonical-openstack-docs/how-to/operations/scaling-the-cluster-out.rst

 You will need:

-* Canonical OpenStack already installed using Canonical MAAS
+* Canonical OpenStack already installed using :doc:`Canonical MAAS</how-to/install/install-canonical-openstack-using-canonical-maas>`
 * one dedicated physical machine:

-  * with hardware specifications matching minimum hardware specifications as documented under the Enterprise requirements section
+  * with hardware specifications matching minimum hardware specifications as documented under the :doc:`Enterprise requirements</reference/enterprise-requirements>` section
   * ready to be used by MAAS (enlisted, commissioned, configured and tagged)

-..
-TODO: Add links to the "Install Canonical OpenStack using the manual bare metal provider" how-to guide and the Enterprise requirements section
+If you can't provide an unlimited access to the Internet, see the :doc:`Manage a proxied environment</how-to/misc/manage-a-proxied-environment>` section.

 Provision the new machine
 -------------------------